Visiting Iceland in February | The Ultimate Guide

 Gullfoss in winter, surrounded by ice.

-Iceland's most popular tourist trail consists of three sites: Thingvellir National Park, Geysir Geothermal Area, and the Gullfoss waterfall.
-Each is renowned for its dramatic beauty and unique charm, and most visitors to Iceland make an effort to see them.
+Iceland's most popular tourist trail consists of three sites: Thingvellir National Park, the Geysir Geothermal Area, and the Gullfoss Waterfall.
+Each is renowned for dramatic beauty and unique charm, and most visitors to Iceland make an effort to see them.
 February is no exception.

-Thingvellir is beautiful under a thick blanket of snow, and many of its features, such as the Oxarafoss waterfall, are at least partially frozen.
-The heat beneath the ground at the Geysir Geothermal Area makes it a plateau of multi-colored earth within a powdery white sea.
+Thingvellir is beautiful under a thick blanket of snow, and many features, such as the Oxarafoss Waterfall, are at least partially frozen.
+The heat beneath the ground at the Geysir Geothermal Area makes it a plateau of multicolored earth within a powdery white sea.

-At this time of year, the Gullfoss waterfall will adorn the rocks surrounding it with crowns of frost.
-They will glisten beautifully beside the powerfully surging water.
+At this time of year, the Gullfoss Waterfall adorns the rocks with crowns of frost that glisten beside the powerful surging water.

 The South Coast in Iceland in February